marcosfelt/mymedic/README.md

-# Mad Minute
+# MyMedic

-This is a backend for the mad minute Alexa skill.
+This is a backend for the Google Assistant Action.
 It uses the web microframework flask along with an extension called [flask-ask](https://github.com/johnwheeler/flask-ask).

 ## Dev Installation